-Meaning of kanyadaan : kanya which means daughter and daan means donation or giving away.
+Meaning of Kanyadaan: Kanya means daughter and Daan means donation or giving away.
 This, in itself, means giving away one’s daughter.
-It is said that the concept of kanyadaan has no mention in the Vedas.
+It is said that the concept of Kanyadaan has no mention in the Vedas.
 The Vedic age argued that a woman’s consent is very important when it comes to marriage and the final decision of marriage came up with the concept of both the to-be bride and groom.

-For the brides, there is no man in the world who is dearer and trustable than their fathers.
+No man in the world is dearer and trustable than their fathers for the brides.
 Yet, the father of the daughter is entrusting another man and hopes that the groom will take care of the happiness and well-being of her daughter like he used to do.
 Kanyadaan is an extremely sentimental ritual for the brides and their parents.
 It also exemplifies the sacrifice of father and mother to commence the new phase of the daughter’s life and ensure her happiness.

 For any parents especially for the father, To “give away” their most precious daughter is not a simple thing to do.
 The emotional weight of this ceremony greatly affects the father.
 Here, it is important to understand the mutual feelings that a father-daughter relationship holds.
 No matter what, daughters are their father’s most prized possessions and he can never stop loving them.

-During the Kanyadaan, the father symbolically hands over the responsibility of his daughter to the groom with lots of hope and expectations.
+During the Kanyadaan, as per the guidelines of the wedding priest, the father symbolically hands over the responsibility of his daughter to the groom with lots of hope and expectations.
 After joining the two hands, ‘Hastamelap’, the Mother of the Bride pours sacred water onto the palm of her husband’s hands, allowing it to flow through his fingers onto his daughter’s hand and ultimately to the groom’s hand as well.
 The traditional Hindu wedding stretches this part and makes it more emotionally charged through the Kanyadaan ceremony.